thefaraazkhan/thefaraazkhan/README.md

 <!-- <br /> -->

 ### About Me 🚀
-🎓 I’m currently pursuing my Bachelors in Computer Science & Engineering. </br>
+🎓 I’ve recently completed Bachelors in Computer Engineering from <a href="https://ternaengg.ac.in/" target="_blank">Terna Engineering College</a> . </br>
-👨‍💻 I enjoy learning new things. </br>
+👨‍💻 Currently looking for new opportunities. </br>

 <br />